-Breeding and moulting
+Breeding and moulting (management)

 Colonial breeding and nesting

 There are relatively few sites suitable for colonial breeding and nesting.
 Consequently, breeding colonies of waterbirds are a rare feature, they are inherently vulnerable to loss and disturbance and are a high management priority.
-For example, the maintenance and restoration of breeding colonies has been a major factor in the designation of Ramsar sites in the Murray Darling Basin, and in allocations of environmental flows in regulated rivers such as the Gwydir (NSW).
+For example, the maintenance and restoration of breeding colonies has been a major factor in the designation of Ramsar sites in the Murray Darling Basin, and in allocations of environmental flows in regulated rivers such as the Gwydir (New South Wales).

 Overall, the most fundamental requirement for mainland colonies is water and the main areas for colonial breeding for waterbirds in Queensland are in floodplains of river systems that have not been significantly regulated.
 Changes to water flow have impacted colonial waterbird breeding in other places and is a consideration in water planning in Queensland.